"Shame is the most powerful master emotion. It's the fear that we're not good enough."

 self-rejection.
 Find kind words that feel good in your body and repeat them until they "land."

-socialization process.
-Lack of self-love is yours to heal.
+process.
+A lack of self-love is yours to heal.

 10. Practice good feelings.
-It is possible to "practice" your pain by feeling it for far too long.
+It is possible to "practice" your pain and depression by feeling it for far too long.
 You might not know what it means to

 feel good.
 Emotional pain needs to be acknowledged, assessed for self-limiting beliefs, and then "interrupted" with self-care, self-affirmation and self-love practices.